All About the Iowa State Beef Checkoff

 - or the person

-c. certified, as required by the procedures prescribed by the Iowa Beef Industry Council, that the requirements of this provision have been satisfied.
+- certified, as required by procedures prescribed by the Iowa Beef Industry Council, that the requirements of this provision have been satisfied.

 Is this a government program?

 No. Iowa law governs the creation of state-level commodity checkoff programs.
 However, since passage of the producer referendum, the program is administered by cattle producers serving on the Iowa Beef Industry Council Executive Committee.
-The Iowa Department of Agriculture & Land Stewardship maintains oversight responsibility to ensure the integrity of the program.
+The Iowa Department of Agriculture & Land Stewardship designee serves on the executive committee of the board of directors as a voting member.
+The State of Iowa maintains oversight.

 Who collects and remits the assessment?

 Each collection point is responsible for collecting and remitting the assessment.
-A collection point is any entity, including an individual, which makes payment to a producer for cattle purchased for facilitates transfer of ownership.
+A collection point is any entity, including an individual, which makes payment to a producer for cattle purchased or facilitates transfer of ownership.
 The assessment will be remitted to the Iowa Beef Industry Council using a new state/national checkoff remittance form.
-Payment for both the state and national checkoff programs can be made with one form and own check (Federal & State Checkoff payable to: Iowa Beef Industry Council), which is due by the 15th of the month following the month in which the assessment is collected.
-New forms and instructions will be available prior to the start of collections for the Iowa State Checkoff beginning March 1, 2017.
+Payment for both the National and State Checkoff Programs can be made with one form and one check (National & State Checkoffs payable to: Iowa Beef Industry Council), which is due by the 15th of the month following the month in which the assessment is collected.
+Forms and instructions are available at the Iowa Beef Industry Council office.

 Where can I get more information about the Iowa State Beef Checkoff?